-Visiting the Great Barrier Reef has been on our bucket list for years.
+Visiting the Great Barrier Reef, Australia has been on our bucket list for years.
 Composed of over 2,900 individual reefs, it is the world’s largest single structure made by living organisms.
-Experiencing the GBR is unlike any other place or reef in the world.
+Experiencing the GBR in Queensland is unlike any other place or reef in the world.
 Due to reef damage from tourism, fishing, and coral bleaching, we have heard mixed reviews of people visiting.
 We could not disagree more.
 Our experience was incredible.
 We swam between mountains of towering corals, beside sea turtles, enormous schools of fish and the occasional reef shark.
-All of this was done on a small sail boat with Coral Sea Dreaming, a perfect way to experience the reef.
+We visited the outer reef on a small sail boat with Coral Sea Dreaming.
+It was the perfect way to experience the reef.

-Visiting the GBR can be done year-round.
+The GBR is a year-round destination.
 With that said, the weather is generally best during the dry season between August and November.
 However, the water temperature is quite cold during this time (bring on the heavy wet suits!).
 This is the high tourist season so booking is essential.
 During the wet season, between January and April, the temperatures are higher and the water warmer.
 Jellyfish are much more active during this time.
-During this time you can score some great last minute deals.
+During this time you can score some great last-minute deals.

 Where to Go